Online video and in person appointments - Call us today ☎ 0121 663 6008

 We understand that the prospect of starting psychological therapy and talking to a stranger can feel daunting.
-Our clinical psychologist has undertaken rigorous training in conducting psychological assessments and her therapeutic style is underpinned with care and compassion to help you quickly feel at ease.
+Our practitioner psychologists have undertaken rigorous training in conducting psychological assessments and their therapeutic styles are underpinned with care and compassion to help you quickly feel at ease.
 This section is designed to help you to understand what to expect when you meet a psychologist.

 Initially we offer all clients a psychological assessment before offering treatment.
-This is an opportunity for you to talk and think about your difficulties and try to make sense of them with the support of our psychologist.
+This is an opportunity for you to talk and think about your difficulties and try to make sense of them with the support of your psychologist.
 During this assessment a psychological history will be taken from you, to try and understand more about the presenting problem, your motivations for seeking therapy and hopes for the future.
 This often includes asking you questions about your thoughts, feelings and behaviours and where appropriate, significant life events and childhood.
 Many psychologists use a timeline to help guide this part of the assessment.
 It is also common to talk about your family, significant relationships, occupation, faith, beliefs, physical health, and your current coping strategies.
 Sometimes the psychologist may ask you to fill in a questionnaire as part of your assessment, or if there are concerns for your wellbeing (e.g. self harm, suicidal plans) our psychologist may conduct a risk assessment to ensure you are receiving enough adequate support.

 Our psychologist initially sets aside one-hour for an initial assessment.
-In the majority of sessions it is possible to offer a treatment plan or recommendation at the end of the session.
+In the majority of sessions it is possible to offer a treatment plan or recommendation by the end of the session.
 Occasionally however it may be necessary to extend the assessment into a further separate sessions.
 This may be important if there are multiple difficulties or complexity to your life history or current circumstances.
 Sometimes when you first seek psychological therapy you may feel quite overwhelmed with emotion.
-In events such as this, our psychologist will prioritise helping you to feel safe and secure before completing a full assessment.
+In events such as this, your psychologist will prioritise helping you to feel safe and secure before completing a full assessment.
 Therefore the assessment can take place over as many sessions as necessary for you.